some climb – to get to to Terrapin

 The word terrapin is rooted in the language of native peoples of North America.
 It is derived from torope, which comes from the southern Algonquin, and more specifically, from the long-extinct Powhatan tongue.
 It’s no secret that words and phrases change over time, and when Europeans roll unfamiliar and exotic words around in their mouths, torope becomes terrapin.
-Early naturalists cemented the use of terrapin, and in 1825, Thomas Bell used the genus Terrapene for those turtles across the planet that he considered intermediate between land and aquatic forms, including the North American box turtles.
-Over taxonomic time, other forms fell away into other genera, and the lucky boxies retained sole ownership of Terrapene.
+Early naturalists cemented the use of terrapin, apparently in use for at least a century before Blasius Merrem erected the genus Terrapene in 1820.
+Along with North American box turtles, Terrapene also included other forms, such a musk turtles.
+In 1825, Thomas Bell used the genus Terrapene for those turtles across the planet that he considered intermediate between land and aquatic forms, still including the North American box turtles.
+Over taxonomic time, other forms were sorted into other genera, and the lucky boxies retained sole ownership of Terrapene.

 I spent ten days poking around in New Jersey with friends this past May, and during that time, we made two visits to protected marshlands along the Jersey shore.
 On our first visit, we arrived at mid-morning, and it wasn’t long before we spotted quite a few turtle heads poking out of the water.
 I hadn’t expected to see so many terrapins right away.
 The tide was going out, and the turtles were just drifting along with the current, only ducking under if we got too close to the bank.

 Most of the diamondbacks we saw were in the water, and none of those were engaged in surface basking, But driving along a causeway, we spotted several turtles hauled out and basking on high spots.
 I managed a few photos, but terrapins are wary, and if we exited the car, they were quick to scuttle back to the safety of the water.
 Not quite the experience I had hoped for, but I had seen quite a few turtles.